yunusemre002/YTU-Lessons/Big Data/README.md

 import org.apache.hadoop.mapreduce.lib.output.FileOutputFormat;
 ```
 **2. Write Map Function**
-    LongWritable, Text and IntWritable are a varible at mapreduce.
+&nbsp;&nbsp;&nbsp;&nbsp;LongWritable, Text and IntWritable are a varible at mapreduce.
 Text is used for String, Intwritable is used for Int, Longwritable is used for Long and Doublewritable is used for Double variables.
-    `Mapper<LongWritable, Text, Text, IntWritable>` This line say us the function's inputs are LongWritable and Text. function's outputs will be Text and IntWritable.
+&nbsp;&nbsp;&nbsp;&nbsp;`Mapper<LongWritable, Text, Text, IntWritable>` This line say us the function's inputs are LongWritable and Text. function's outputs will be Text and IntWritable.
-    `public void map(LongWritable key, Text value, Context context)` This line say us input's will be context.
+&nbsp;&nbsp;&nbsp;&nbsp;`public void map(LongWritable key, Text value, Context context)` This line say us input's will be context.
 It contains 2 variable.
 One of them key(LongWritable) the others is value(Text).
 The value (Text) will our dataset (Hotel_reviews.csv).
 We doest have any key for input.
-    Then we write out function with normal java.
+&nbsp;&nbsp;&nbsp;&nbsp;Then we write out function with normal java.
 Firstly take input and split it line by line.
 Then put it a String.
 Then we read each strings line.
 When take string line we create a context which key is "Satir" and value is 1(int).
-    In this code we calculate how many line is there.
+&nbsp;&nbsp;&nbsp;&nbsp;In this code we calculate how many line is there.
 So tehre isn't important for us what string contains.
 We just calculate how many line are there.
 So we create a context for each line and the context contains: (satir, 1).
 The map partition is finished.

 ```
 public class sumOfReviews {